RyanShihabi/CPSC458_Final/README.md

 1. Install packages `npm i`
 2. `npm run dev`

+How to use the site:
+- Simply enter a value in cash (no commas) and an item you would like to compare it to
+- Click Compare (if no item could be found the dimension result will return 0)

 - What are the design principles of your site?
 (Color palette, fonts, layout, etc.)
     - Font: Cash Currency
     - Color palette: Monochrome